 “…we here highly resolve that these dead shall not have died in vain — that this nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the earth.”

-But temper this against the knowledge that when America faced dark hours, when the world faced almost unimaginable darkness, Americans—men and women in the mold of Franklin, Jefferson, Lincoln and the founders who pledged everything they had and ever would have—rose up.
-They answered the call of freedom, fought tyrants, domestic and foreign, and held the Star Spangled Banner high until America and all she represents lit the world as the shining city on the hill, as the defender and beacon of liberty, mankind’s last, best hope.
+Temper this against the knowledge that when America faced danger, when the world faced almost unimaginable darkness, Americans—men and women in the mold of Franklin, Jefferson, Lincoln and the Founders who pledged everything they had and ever would have—rose up.
+They answered the call of freedom, fought tyrants, domestic and foreign.
+These are the women and men that have gladly and proudly stood for the playing of the national anthem, and have always held the Star Spangled Banner high until America, and all she represents, lit the world as the shining city on the hill, as the defender and beacon of liberty, mankind’s last, best hope.

-America, circa July 4, 2017, is experiencing a new birth of hope, even as Barack Obama warns foreign audiences against patriotism:
+America, under President Trump, is experiencing a new birth of hope, in contrast to Barack Obama, who in July of 2017, warned foreign audiences against patriotism:

 The former US president said some countries had adopted ‘an aggressive kind of nationalism’ and ‘increased resentment of minority groups’…